FutureMillennium/CompileWatchdog/readme.md

 I made this because existing solutions I found required several (!) package managers and had dozens of dependencies, and that's just no good.

-It should be possible to compile this with much older versions of .NET, even .NET Framework, as it doesn't do anything unusual.
+It should be possible to compile this with much older versions of .NET Framework, as it doesn't do anything unusual.
 I have no idea which versions of .NET Windows ships with these days.
 I would hope it would “just work”, but you never know with Microsoft.